AdhikariLAB/ADT-Program/test_runs/optimization/Gaussian/NO3/Readme.md

 This folder contains two input files (mol.config, geom.dat) of NO3 radical, where ab-initio calculation has been done with Gaussian.
 The output files corresponding to optimized geometry (equigeom.dat), wilson (wilson.dat) and frequency files(frequency.dat) calculated by this program package.
-Geometry optimization and frequency calculation has been performed at UCCSD method with cc-pvDZ basis set.
+Geometry optimization and frequency calculation has been performed at B3LYP method with cc-pvDZ basis set.

 ---
 ## Command: